TEN-framework/portal/content/docs/ten_framework/graph/graph.md

           "name": "B",
           "dest": [
             {
-              // The first destination is ext_b
+              // First target is ext_b
               "extension": "ext_b"
             },
             {
-              // The second destination is ext_d in the subgraph, which is an advanced usage "extension": "subgraph_1:ext_d"
+              // Second target is ext_d in the subgraph, this is advanced usage "extension": "subgraph_1:ext_d"
             },
             {
-              // The third destination is the subgraph, but this requires the subgraph to explicitly expose the cmd_in interface B,
+              // Third target is the subgraph, but this requires the subgraph to explicitly expose the B cmd_in interface,
-              // otherwise it will be considered an error condition "subgraph": "subgraph_2"
+              // otherwise it will be treated as an error condition "subgraph": "subgraph_2"
             }
           ]